Spotlight On: Dachshund

 In addition to disk-related problems and injuries, Dachshunds are also associated with difficulties such as various eye conditions (such as Progressive Retinal Atrophy), skin problems, obesity, knee dislocation (patella luxation), hip dysplasia, and hypothyroidism.
 This makes it all the more important to ensure you provide your Dachshund with the best possible diet and home environment, size-appropriate exercise, and regular visits to the vet to address any potential health problems.

-For those looking for a loving companion but worried about space, the Dachshund’s smaller size may make them a great choice for those living in apartments or smaller living spaces, but they will still need their exercise to keep their little bodies healthy and muscular enough to support their long backs.
+For those looking for a loving companion but worried about space, the Dachshund’s smaller size may make them an excellent choice for those living in apartments or smaller spaces.
+However, they will still need exercise to keep their little bodies healthy and muscular enough to support their long backs.
 While they do enjoy exercise, they do not require a large yard or any notable extensive training like other breeds.
 Dachshunds should also never be raised as outside dogs, as they thrive being indoors and right alongside their favorite family members.

-When adopting a Doxie from a breeder, you can expect to pay somewhere in the range of $400 and $1,100 for normal-sized pups and $400 to $3,000 for the miniature-sized versions of this breed.
-It’s essential to find a reputable breeder that can guarantee the best possible health of your new pal as well as provide answers to any questions you may have regarding temperament, health concerns, or other aspects of raising a Dachshund that may be determined by their kin.
+When adopting a Doxie from a breeder, you can expect to pay between $400 and $1,100 for normal-sized pups and $400 to $3,000 for the miniature-sized versions of this breed.
+It’s essential to find a reputable breeder that can guarantee the best possible health of your new pal and answer any questions you may have regarding temperament, health concerns, or other aspects of raising a Dachshund that their kin may determine.

-A couple of options for finding reputable breeders include the list found on the AKC website as well as the Dachshund Club of America’s breeder directory.
+A couple of options for finding reputable breeders include the list on the AKC website and the Dachshund Club of America’s breeder directory.

 Previous